beyondcode/writeout.ai/README.md

 ### Create an OpenAI account and link your API key.

 1. Sign up at [OpenAI](https://openai.com/) to create a free account (you'll get $8 credits)
-2. Click on the "User" / "API Keys" meni item and create a new API key
+2. Click on the "User" / "API Keys" menu item and create a new API key
 3. Configure the `OPENAI_API_KEY` environment variable in your `.env` file

 ## Sponsors